-There’s a multitude of potential applications for and benefits of using generative AI tools, but there are also potential risks.
-When considering such benefits and risks, we encourage you to read our Top Ten Considerations for Companies Using Generative AI Internally.
+There’s a multitude of potential applications for and benefits of using generative AI tools, but there also are potential risks.
+When considering such benefits and risks, we encourage you to read our “Top 10 Considerations for Companies Using Generative AI Internally” article.

-While this article provides information on navigating generative AI terms of use, it is not a replacement for the legal advice of a lawyer.
-Nor is it a comprehensive review of all relevant issues concerning these agreements – it is meant as a general issue-spotting guide.
+While this article provides information on navigating generative AI terms of use, it is not a replacement for the legal advice of a lawyer, nor is it a comprehensive review of all relevant issues concerning these agreements.
+It is meant as a general issue-spotting guide.

 Generative AI agreements